UAE Buys C-17s, Seeks Tactical Transports

 Do?
 Buy?

-Dubai, UAE has been hit hard by the global economic downturn, and in November 2009 by its own debt crisis.
+Dubai, UAE was hit hard by the global economic downturn and by November 2009, by its own debt crisis.
 It remains a business center in the Middle East, nonetheless.
 The Emirati Royal Family’s seat at Abu Dhabi has extensive oil and gas deposits, as well as a sovereign wealth fund worth several hundred billion dollars.

 Contracts and Key Events